Hard Rock Music Archives

-Industrial Metalthrash metal and hardcore punk.
+Industrial metal is a merging of industrial dance music, thrash metal and hardcore punk.
 It employs repeating metal guitar riffs, sampling, synthesizer and sequencer lines, along with distorted vocals.
-Pioneering bands include the membership of: Ministry, Godflesh, Fear factory, Nine Inch Nails and KMFDM.
+Pioneering bands include the membership of: Ministry, Godflesh, Fear Factory, Nine Inch Nails and KMFDM.

 By the change of the millennium many industrial acts were shifting influences to hip hop and electronica, however, and as a result, acts like Powerman 5000 are often classified as both industrial metal and nu-metal.